tomwhartung/jmws_idMyGadget_for_drupal/README.md

-# jmws_idMyGadget_for_drupal
+# jmws_idMyGadget_for_drupal-d7

-Module containing idMyGadget code for integration with the Drupal CMS.
+Module containing idMyGadget code for integration with version 7 of the Drupal CMS.

+# This Project Is on Hold Indefinitely

+Work on this project is on hold indefinitely for the following reasons:

+1. The version of jQuery that Drupal 7 uses is incompatible with the version of jQuery Mobile that we want to use

+1. Drupal 8 has been released

+Therefore all work on this project is currently being done in the [jmws_drupal_stark_idMyGadget-d8 repo](https://github.com/tomwhartung/jmws_drupal_stark_idMyGadget-d8).

+Thank you for your understanding.

+# For possible future reference:

 ### Structural change to heading in page.tpl.php